 SOBER. is an online interdisciplinary art zine, and was founded by Falmouth University graduates Rupert Phillips and Lydia Hounat.
-As two artists straddling different genres in their work, interdisciplinary art magazines felt hard to come by.
-Artists are always experimenting with different genres and forms, but rarely can it be that we find magazine platforms that publish these works.
+As two artists straddling different thoughts and practices in their work, interdisciplinary art magazines felt hard to come by.
+Artists are always experimenting with different genres and forms, but rarely can it be that we find magazine platforms that publish these works outrightly as examples of “interdisciplinary art”.

-Together they decided to release a magazine featuring the values and vision of what interdisciplinary art is, what it stands for, and what it means for the 21st century.
+Together they decided to release a zine showcasing and demonstrating what interdisciplinary art is, what it stands for, and what it means for the 21st century, as well as how it is changing.

 Lydia Hounat is a British-Algerian poet, photographer & illustrator from Manchester, England.